less-hub/less-Pokemulator/README.md

 ## Playing
 ---
-You can move your charcter with `i, j, k, l`
+You can move your charcter with `i, j, k, l`.

+You can interact with NPCs with `space`.

 ## Known bugs
 ---